The Division of Nephrology in the Department of Medicine has a multitude of research initiatives currently underway.

 Steven G. Coca, DO, MS

-Using biomarkers to improve risk-stratification for outcomes in acute and chronic kidney disease
+Using biomarkers to improve risk-stratification or assess therapeutic response in acute and chronic kidney disease.

 Paolo Cravedi, MD